In this guide, we'll introduce predictive prefetching in an Angular application. Let us get started!

 First, install Guess.js:

-contains a collection of parsers which can statically analyze our Angular application to discover how the routes from the analytics source map to JavaScript bundles.
+npm i -D guess-webpack guess-parserguess-webpack contains the Guess.js webpack plugin. guess-parser contains a collection of parsers which can statically analyze our Angular application to discover how the routes from the analytics source map to JavaScript bundles.

-To use the Guess.js webpack plugin, create a file called extend.webpack.config.js
+To use the Guess.js webpack plugin, create a file called extend.webpack.config.js in the root of the project and set the following content:

 const { GuessPlugin } = require('guess-webpack');